Franklin Morales: Boston Red Sox

-On May 19, 2011, Morales was acquired by the Boston Red Sox for a player to be named later or cash considerations.
-On May 22, he made his debut appearance for the Red Sox in a game against the Chicago Cubs.
-Morales finished the 2011 season with Boston making 36 relief appearances going 1-1 with a 3.62 ERA.
-Overall in 2011 combined with two teams, Morales made a total of 50 appearances going 1-2 with a 3.69 ERA.
+On May 19, 2011, Morales was traded to the Boston Red Sox in exchange for a player to be named later or cash considerations.
+On May 22, he made his Red Sox debut in a game against the Chicago Cubs.
+Morales finished the 2011 season with Boston making 36 relief appearances and going 1-1 with a 3.62 ERA and 31 strikeouts.
+Overall in 2011 combined with two teams, Morales made a total of 50 appearances going 1-2 with a 3.69 ERA and 42 strikeouts.

-Near the end of the 2012 season, Morales was injured.
-He was diagnosed with a shoulder injury.
+On January 16, 2012, Morales signed a one-year contract worth $850K with the Red Sox, avoiding arbitration.
+During the 2012 season, Morales made 37 appearances (9 starts) going 3-4 with a 3.77 ERA and 76 strikeouts.
+Near the end of the 2012 season, Morales was diagnosed with a shoulder injury.
 He had a starting job before September and stuck with it until his injury.
-On January 16, 2012, Morales signed a one-year deal worth $850K with the Red Sox, avoiding arbitration.
-During the 2012 season, Morales made 37 appearances (9 starts) going 3-4 with a 3.77 ERA.
 In the off-season he trained to be a starter for 2013.

-In 2013, Morales made 20 appearances (1 start) going 2-2 with a 4.62 ERA.
+In 2013, Morales made 20 appearances (1 start) going 2-2 with a 4.62 ERA and 21 strikeouts.
 Morales made 3 appearances in the postseason.
 In his final appearance in a Red Sox uniform, he relieved Clay Buchholz in Game 6 of the ALCS.
 With the Red Sox ahead 1-0 in the 6th inning and two inherited runners on base, Morales walked Prince Fielder on 4 pitches, then fell behind Victor Martinez before yielding a 2-run Wall Ball single.
 Morales was replaced by Brandon Workman who ended the inning without further damage.
 The Sox won the game when Shane Victorino hit a 7th inning grand slam.
 Morales did not pitch in the World Series as the Red Sox won the championship over the St. Louis Cardinals.
-He was traded by the Red Sox before the end of the year.

-Second stint with Rockies
+Colorado Rockies (second stint)

-On December 18, 2013, Morales was traded back to the Colorado Rockies along with minor league pitcher Chris Martin for utility man Jonathan Herrera.
+On December 18, 2013, Morales was traded back to the Colorado Rockies along with minor league pitcher Chris Martin in exchange for utility man Jonathan Herrera.

 After being primarily a relief pitcher for the Red Sox in his previous three years, Morales found his way back into a starting role to begin the 2014 season with the Rockies; he made his season debut on April 3 as the team's fourth starter, giving up 3 earned runs and 8 hits in 5 1/3 innings in a no decision against the Miami Marlins.
+In 38 appearances for the Rockies during the 2014 campaign, Morales posted a 6-9 record and 5.37 ERA with 100 strikeouts across 142 1/3 innings pitched.